sanjivpractice/petadoption/README.md

 pet adoption exercise

 # Build
-To build run the following command
+To build execute the following command from the petadoption folder

 mvn clean package